FabioChiodini/ProjectSpawnSwarmtc/README.md

 - A number of VMs in GCE (specified in the variable export GCEVM_InstancesK) as "slaves" that will host honeypots containers.
 These are g1-small VM types

-- [Optional] One VM on GCE (g1-small VM type) hosting an etcd browser GUI (to display the data stored in etcd)
+- [Optional] One VM on GCE (g1-small VM type) hosting an etcd browser GUI (to display the data stored in etcd). **Remember to open port 4001 locally (ie on main VM) if you want to be able to access etcd data**

 - [in the code there are commented lines to deploy a dockerized nginx via DockerSwarm and opening the relevant port]